James FitzJames, 1st Duke of Berwick: In the service of Louis XIV

-After his father's final exile, Berwick served in the French army under Marshal Luxemburg.
-He fought at the battles of Steenkerque.
-Luxemburg fell into William's trap set against superior numbers, but reinforcements failed the Allies, and the French rallied to send the Maison Militaire du Roi infantry downhill.
+After his father's final exile, Berwick served in the French army under Marshal François-Henri de Montmorency, duc de Luxembourg, including at the battles of Steenkerque.
+Luxembourg fell into William's trap set against superior numbers, but reinforcements failed the Allies, and the French rallied to send the Maison Militaire du Roi infantry downhill.
 Berwick was in the charge of the division that broke English lines.
 They were driven from the field with heavy losses.
-Berwick was one of Luxemburg's principal officers, and in 1694 commanded the centre of a large French army.
+Berwick was one of Luxembourg's principal officers, and in 1694 commanded the centre of a large French army.
 After several forced marches to entrap William, they crossed the Meuse again before stopping them near Neerwinden.
 Berwick struggled against the Foot Guards, who forced his men to retreat in the Landen.
-He was taken prisoner by his uncle, Charles Churchill, and ransomed for 30,000 florins; and later was exchanged for a wounded Duke of Ormonde.
+He was taken prisoner by his uncle, Charles Churchill, and ransomed for 30,000 florins; and later was exchanged for the wounded James Butler, 2nd Duke of Ormonde.
 The Irish peer was accused of allowing himself to fall into enemy hands.
 The scandal swept Whitehall Palace causing angry questions in Parliament.

 At the same time a huge number of 400 ships bound for the Smyrna Convoy were taken by the French.
 Because of his support for his father and service in the French army against England, he was attainted in 1695 by Act of Parliament rendering his British peerages forfeit.

 As a soldier, Berwick was highly esteemed for his courage, abilities and integrity.
-But when Marlborough challenged the French to fight at Liege, Boufflers retreated.
-In June 1704, Berwick commanded a combined Franco-Spanish army but they did not seriously challenge the enemy, only taking a few of the Barrier Fortresses.
+But when his uncle, Marlborough, challenged the French to fight at Liege, Louis-François de Boufflers retreated.
+In 1703 he took part in the Battle of Ekeren.
+In June 1704, Berwick commanded a combined Franco-Spanish army, but they did not seriously challenge the enemy, only taking a few of the Barrier Fortresses.
 By July 1706 Berwick had established increasing dominance in the north of Spain as the Bourbons' premier general.
-In August partizans forced the Earl of Galway to evacuate Madrid allowing Berwick into winter quarters.
+In August partisans forced the Earl of Galway to evacuate Madrid allowing Berwick into winter quarters.
 As a result of distinguished service in the War of the Spanish Succession, he became a French subject and was appointed a Marshal of France after his successful expedition against Nice in 1706.